philpell/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/README.md

 A review of the data, using Microsoft Excel, shows that there are a number of blank entries (NULL values) under the start and end station columns plus the latitude and longitude columns, further review will be required before a decision is made regarding how to process these records.

 ## Process
-Two new columns were added to each of csv files using Excel, a ride_length column calculated using ended_at-started_at, and a weekday column calculated using the weekday function.
+Two new columns were added to each CSV file in Excel:

+    ride_length, calculated as ended_at - started_at

+    weekday, calculated using Excel’s WEEKDAY function.

-Due to the number of records in each file, a decision was made to process the data using SQL, rather than continuing to use Excel.
-Therefore, the data covering the period between August 2024 to July 2025, were uploaded into BigQuery, Google's serverless data warehouse.
-Due to an upload limit of 100 mb, some files were split, based on date, to meet this requirement, therefore 17 files were uploaded in total.
+Due to the large number of records in each file, SQL was chosen for further processing instead of Excel.
+The data covering August 2024 to July 2025 was uploaded into BigQuery, Google’s serverless data warehouse.
+Because BigQuery’s web UI upload limit is 100 MB per file, some CSV files were split by date before uploading, resulting in 17 files in total.

-The first stage was to create a Cyclistic bike-share dataset folder within BigQuery, this will be used to hold the csv files.
-Tables were then created with schema automatically assigned.
+A Cyclistic bike-share dataset was created in BigQuery to hold the uploaded files.
+Tables were created with automatically detected schemas.
+These tables were then combined using the SQL script combined_trip_data.sql (see Appendix) into one table containing all trips between August 2024 and July 2025.

-When combining the tables, an error was returned due to the ride_length data type of the nov_2024 being a STRING format rather than TIME, as per every other table.
-Upon review, the data for the 3rd November in the nov_2024 table contained trips that ended before the start time, thereby producing a negative time value causing bigQuery to classify the entire column as STRING.
-To rectify this I assumed there had been a transposition error and reversed the start and end values for all affected trips.
+During the merge process, BigQuery returned an error because the ride_length column in the nov_2024 table was inferred as STRING instead of TIME, unlike the other tables.
+Upon review, trips on 3 November in nov_2024 had ended_at values earlier than their started_at values, producing negative durations.
+BigQuery classified the column as STRING because of these invalid values.
+I assumed this was due to transposed start and end times and corrected the affected rows by swapping the two values.
+After this fix, the SQL script executed successfully without errors.